 We encourage you to contact our event facilitation team to discuss your event’s feasibility, and to get advice and guidance on the next steps to take.

 Working with commercial food operators at your event

 As an event organiser, you have a responsibility to ensure any commercial food vendors at your event are registered and complying with food safety regulations.
 Commercial food vendors must always display a copy of their current registration certificate at the event.

 If any commercial vendors need more information about how the Food Act (2014) affects them, you can put them in touch with our Environmental Health Team or refer them to information on registering a food business.

-If you are wishing sell food at your event to fundraise for a charity, cultural, or community group up to and including 20 times per year, you are exempt from any form of food registration under the new Food Act 2014.
-You are also exempt from the Food Act 2014 if you are giving away food at your event for free.
-You must still ensure that the food that you sell is safe and suitable.
+Food vendors wishing to sell food to fundraise for a charity, cultural or community group up to 20 times per year are exempt from any form of food registration under the Food Act (2014).
+They must still ensure that the food they sell is safe and suitable.

 Mobile shop licences

-As of 31 March 2016, mobile shop licences will not be required if the mobile shop is only trading at markets and events – however they will still need a food registration either under the Food Hygiene Regulations 1974 or a Food Control Plan or National Programme.
-These licences must be on display.
+Mobile shop licences will not be required if the mobile shop is only trading at markets and events within the Tauranga City Council district.
+However, they will still need a Food Control Plan or National Programme.
+A registration certificate must also be displayed.

 Environmental Health Officers undertake random audits of events to ensure vendors are complying with their registrations.